LiorAtari/devops-project/README.md

    - [kubectl](https://kubernetes.io/docs/tasks/tools/)
    - [helm](https://helm.sh/docs/intro/install/)

-Before running the Terraform code in `02-kubernetes-resources`:
-- Ensure the following **two secrets** are created in GCP Secret Manager from the secret shared with you securely
+### NOTE – Before Beginning Infrastructure Provisioning
+This project requires the creation of two GCP secrets in Secret Manager prior to running Terraform.
+Both secrets were shared securely via email.

-   - `devops-project-repo-ssh-key`: The SSH private key that ArgoCD will use to access your Git repository.
+- ArgoCD requires an SSH key to access this repository as it is private.
-   - `mysql-secrets`: A secret containing your MySQL credentials in JSON or plain format.
+- MySQL is provisioned with a custom user called "flaskapp".
+This is done through a secret in K8s taken from GCP

+Required secret names:
+- `devops-project-repo-ssh-key`
+- `mysql-secrets`

-## GCP Secret Creation
+### GCP Secret Creation

-Create the secrets in GCP (replace <path to *>):
+Create the secrets in GCP (replace <path to *> with actual path of files downloaded from email):

 ```bash
 # For the SSH private key